Elise-11/Aglo_project/README.md

-## Burrows-Wheeler tranform & Hufffman compression
+## Burrows-Wheeler transform & Hufffman compression

 * This project aims to implement the Burrows-Wheeler transform algorithm and a Huffman compression. and perform them on a DNA sequence.